Our leading vaccines brands

-GSK vaccines continue to protect millions of people across the world from diseases that could otherwise be life-threatening.
+We continue to protect millions of people across the world from diseases that could otherwise be life-threatening.
 Our global vaccines portfolio includes products that help fight some of the most critical diseases like pneumococcal disease, meningitis, hepatitis, rotavirus, whooping cough, small pox and influenza.
-In the area of preventive healthcare, GSK Vaccines is the long-standing leader in the private vaccines market in India.
+GSK is the long-standing leader in the private vaccines market in India.

 Vaccination is one of the most cost-effective and successful public health interventions.
 In 2012, the WHO and its 194 member states published an action plan on vaccination to extend access to immunisation to everyone in the world, promote innovation in the vaccines industry and prevent millions of deaths.

-Our strategy in India is to make our vaccines accessible to people in all communities, and in remote areas where building awareness is of fundamental importance.
+Our strategy is to make our vaccines accessible to people in all communities and in remote areas where building awareness is of fundamental importance.
 Our research and development team is working relentlessly towards finding new and improved vaccines that would ensure greater health for people in the years to come.